vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/2.functions-and-operators/group-by-function.md

-# Group By Function
+# Group By

-The `GROUP BY` functions are similar with SQL.
+`GROUP BY` is similar with SQL.
 It can only be applied in the `YIELD` syntax.

 |Name | Description |
 |:----|:----:|